ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

   Tooltip example.

 4. On the :ref:`protein_page`, clicking on the **Fetch conservation** button, will display the conservation information based on the PANTHER signatures.
+The conservation scores are generated using the following process:

+- The HMM model from the PANTHER database is run against the SwissProt database using hmmsearch, generating an HMM profile and a :ref:`logo <signature>` (graphical representation of the amino acid conservation).
+- The conservation score for each residue is determined, from the logo data, using the following formula: :math:`\frac {\sum (height\_arr)} {max\_height\_theory} \times 10`
+- The model is aligned against the protein sequence.

 .. figure:: images/protein_viewer/pv_conservation.png
   :alt: Protein sequence viewer conservation track